dprgarner/react-batch-n-cache/README.md

 ## Overview

-This library provides a generating function `createLoader`, which generates a Provider/Consumer pair, linked by React Context.
+This library exports a generating function `createLoader`, which generates a Provider/Consumer pair, linked by React Context.
 The Provider accepts a `fetch` function prop which behaves similarly to a batch-loading function from DataLoader.
 When a set of Consumers are rendered below it in the tree, the